Aegiran Army¶

 Principal formations¶

-A combined-arms brigade with three infantry battalions, an organic armored battalion, an artillery regiment, and combat support and combat service support elements.
+A combined-arms brigade with two mechanized infantry battalions (Marder IFV), one armored squadron (Challenger MBT — priority recipient of the modernization tranche), an artillery battalion (PzH 2000), and engineer and logistics battalions.
 Coalition-deployable; trained for operations alongside WDP partner formations.

 The Expeditionary Brigade has historically been the Army's most-tested formation, deployed to several peacekeeping and coalition operations across the post-Chartania era.
 As of late 2026 it is not committed to the eastern islands recapture campaign (that is a Marine operation) but is available for deployment to the broader Continuation War coalition fronts.

 A combined Army-Navy command structure providing the ground-side complement to the Stolos's Coastal Defense Command.
-Heavy artillery, the substantial ground-based portion of the republic's anti-ship missile capability, and the supporting infrastructure (depots, fire-control centers, surveillance) are part of FCAC.
+Heavy artillery, the substantial ground-based portion of the republic's anti-ship missile capability, and the supporting infrastructure (depots, fire-control centers, surveillance) are part of this joint command.

 The FCAC is one of the more capable in central Sierra, reflecting the republic's need to defend a dispersed island archipelago against amphibious threat.
 The 2026 fall of the eastern islands has triggered substantial FCAC investment for the remaining federal islands.